chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

     11; superquadric; 0.1:0.03:0.25:6:2:2;  -1.25:0.15:0.15 ; -0.78539816:0:0 # Left engine link
     12; superquadric; 0.1:0.03:0.25:6:2:2;  -1.25:-0.15:0.15 ; 0.78539816:0:0 # Right engine link
     operations
-    30; difference  ; 1:0 # Trim of the left wing
+    30; difference  ; 1:0 # Trim off  the left wing
-    31; difference  ; 3:2 # Trim of the right wing
+    31; difference  ; 3:2 # Trim off  the right wing
     32; union       ; 30:31 # Combined the two wings
-    33; union       ; 32:4 # Combined the wings with the plane fuselage
+    33; union       ; 32:4 # Combine the wings with the plane fuselage
-    34; union       ; 33:5 # Combined vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combined horizontal part of the tail wing with the fuselage 36; difference  ; 8:7 # Hole in the left engine 37; union       ; 35:36 # Combined left engine with the fuselage
+    34; union       ; 33:5 # Combine vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combine horizontal part of the tail wing with the fuselage 36; difference  ; 8:7 # Hole in the left engine 37; union       ; 35:36 # Combine left engine with the fuselage
     38; difference  ; 10:9 # Hole in the right engine
-    39; union       ; 37:38 # Combined right engine with the fuselage and the other engine 40; difference     ; 7:11 # Trim of the left engine link with the engine shape 41; difference     ; 9:12 # Trim of the right engine link with the engine shape 42; union     ; 39:40 # Combine the left engine link with the rest of the plane 43; union     ; 42:41 # Combine the right engine link with the rest of the plane
+    39; union       ; 37:38 # Combine right engine with the fuselage and the other engine 40; difference     ; 7:11 # Trim off  the left engine link with the engine shape 41; difference     ; 9:12 # Trim off  the right engine link with the engine shape 42; union     ; 39:40 # Combine the left engine link with the rest of the plane 43; union     ; 42:41 # Combine the right engine link with the rest of the plane